-3.2 Background

-The EFPIA Disclosure Code permits publication of gross or net figures (i.e. including or excluding VAT).

-3.3 Our approach

-We publish the ToV paid as net amounts, i.e. exclusive of VAT.

-4. ToV for product groups which do not solely comprise prescription pharmaceuticals

-4.1 Question

-If a ToV relates to a group of products which does not solely comprise prescription-only pharmaceuticals, how is this reported?
+3.2 Background The EFPIA Disclosure Code permits publication of gross or net figures (i.e. including or excluding VAT).
+3.3 Our approach We publish the ToV paid as gross amounts, i.e. inclusive of VAT. - 4.
+ToV for product groups which do not solely comprise prescription pharmaceuticals - 4.1 Question If a ToV relates to a group of products which does not solely comprise prescription-only pharmaceuticals, how is this reported?
+4.2 Background Under the ABPI Code of Practice, ToVs must be disclosed when made in connection with prescription-only medicines.

-4.2 Background

-Under the IPHA Code of Practice, ToVs must only be disclosed when made in connection with prescription-only medicines.
 In practice, however, such ToV may relate to a group of products made up of a combination of prescription-only and non-prescription medicines and other products.

-4.3 Our approach

-Not applicable for Grünenthal Pharma Ltd.
+4.3 Our approach Not applicable for Grünenthal Ltd.